-The Leadership Development Initiative (LDI) is an opportunity for highly effective classroom practitioners, current school leaders and teachers, in NSW public schools to enhance their knowledge, skills, understandings and professional capabilities through a structured instructional leadership development program as either a participant or a mentor.
+The Leadership Development Initiative (LDI) is an opportunity for current school leaders at all levels and teachers seeking a formal leadership position, in NSW public schools.
+This initiative will enhance their knowledge, skills and professional capabilities through a structured instructional leadership development program as either a participant or a mentor.

-In 2018, the LDI continues to include two components:
+In 2019, the LDI will have two components:

-Successful participants in NSW public secondary schools and rural and remote schools and mentors may receive a grant of up to $9,000 to support participation.
-This grant may cover the costs of travel, accommodation, NESA registration and casual relief.
-Metropolitan primary school staff are welcome to apply on the condition that they are school-funded (that is, cover the costs involved in attending conferences, mentoring activities and NESA registration fees through school funds).
+Successful participants in NSW public secondary schools and rural and remote schools, as well as mentors may receive a grant to support participation.
+This grant is provided to cover the costs involved in attending conferences and mentoring activities.
+Metropolitan primary school staff are welcome to apply for the LDI on the condition that they are school-funded (that is, cover the costs involved in attending conferences and mentoring activities through school funds).